Ryan Wesley Routh

 Self-Representation Allowed

-Routh is permitted to represent himself at trial with standby counsel.
+Judge rules that Routh can represent himself at trial with standby counsel.

 Trial Begins